Girlfriend of man who wounded two Kansas lawmen enters plea

 LYONS, Kan.
-(KSNW) – The woman who is the girlfriend of a Kansas man who fatally shot his father, wounded two Kansas law enforcement officers, then took his own life enters a no contest plea to aggravated child endangerment.
+(KSNW) – The woman, who is the girlfriend of a Kansas man who fatally shot his father, wounded two Kansas law enforcement officers, then took his own life, entered a no contest plea to aggravated child endangerment.

 Erin Baker also pleaded no contest Friday to obstruction of law enforcement.